jasongraham/oldblog/about/index.markdown

 I compose this blog with [Vim], manage its code with [git], and generate the site with Jekyll, using the [Jekylless fork] in addition to [jekyll_ext] extension framework.
 The [source code] for the site is freely available.

 The original site design was heavily inspired by similar blogs setup up by [Tate Johnson], [Raoul Felix], and [Jack Moffitt] who generously expose their site's code to the world, to the benefit of lesser coders like me.

+The "on the web" icons are the work of [konodomedia].

 [blogroll]:/about/blogroll/